TruncatedDinoSour/vim-codefmt/README.md

     call s:plugin.Flag('myformatter_executable', 'myformatter')
     ```

--   Update the README.md to mention your new filetype!
+-   Update the README.md to mention your new filetype

-That's it!
-Of course, the complicated step is in the details of
-`myformatter.vim`.

-// TODO(kashomon): Create a worked example formatter.
+Thats it!
+Now make a pull request.